Magic touch: Japan’s star conductor Seiji Ozawa

 Broken fingers were not the only obstacle Ozawa had to a musical career.

-Born in northern China, which was then occupied by Imperial Japan, his family fled back to Tokyo as defeat in World War II loomed in 1944.
+Born in northern China, which was then occupied by Imperial Japan, his family fled back to Tokyo as defeat during World War II loomed in 1944.

 Although his father was a dentist, there was little cash to spare and Ozawa paid for his lessons by mowing his teacher’s lawn.

-After the life-changing accident in 1950, it was his piano teacher who suggested the 15-year-old try conducting, an unknown world for Ozawa at the time.
+After the life-changing accident in 1950, it was his piano teacher who suggested the 15-year-old try conducting, an unknown world to Ozawa at the time.

 But after seeing his first orchestral concert — Beethoven’s Piano Concerto No. 5, he later recalled with typical precision — he was hooked.